-Figure 48: System Settings
+Figure 50: System Settings

 - Management Set to "ecCLOUD" to manage this AP from the Edgecore ecCLOUD controller.
 Set to "EWS-Series Controller" to manage this AP from an Edgecore EWS-Series controller in the local network.
-Set to disable to manage the AP through the web interface in a stand-alone mode. - ecCLOUD When selected, the following parameters are displayed: - Controller URL Provides a URL link to the Edgecore ecCLOUD controller management site. - Enable agent Enables the AP to be managed from the ecCLOUD controller. - Registration URL Specifies the URL for device registration. - EWS-Series Controller When selected, the following parameters are displayed: - CAPWAP Enables CAPWAP (Control And Provisioning of Wireless Access Points) protocol tunnel mode. - DNS SRV Discovery The AP uses DNS server records to discover the EWS controller to which it can send a CAPWAP join request.
+Set to disable to manage the AP through the web interface in a stand-alone mode. - ecCLOUD When selected, the following parameters are displayed: - Controller URL Provides a URL link to the Edgecore ecCLOUD controller management site. - Enable agent Enables the AP to be managed from the ecCLOUD controller. - Registration URL Specifies the URL for device registration. - Log Level Adjusts the system log level for the ecCLOUD daemon (mgmtd).
+The default value is Info.
+The standard ranking of log levels is as follows: Trace < Debug < Info < Warn < Error. - EWS-Series Controller When selected, the following parameters are displayed:

-- Domain Name Suffix Specifies the domain suffix of the controller. - DHCP Option Discovery The AP uses the DHCP server to obtain an IP address in the same subnet as the EWS controller, which it can then discover and send a CAPWAP join request. - Broadcast Discovery The AP sends broadcast requests to discover the EWS controller in the same subnet. - Multicast Discovery The AP sends multicast discover packets across the network to find the EWS controller.
+- CAPWAP Enables CAPWAP (Control And Provisioning of Wireless Access Points) protocol tunnel mode. - DNS SRV Discovery The AP uses DNS server records to discover the EWS controller to which it can send a CAPWAP join request. - Domain Name Suffix Specifies the domain suffix of the controller. - DHCP Option Discovery The AP uses the DHCP server to obtain an IP address in the same subnet as the EWS controller, which it can then discover and send a CAPWAP join request. - Broadcast Discovery The AP sends broadcast requests to discover the EWS controller in the same subnet. - Multicast Discovery The AP sends multicast discover packets across the network to find the EWS controller.
 This option requires routing paths to be properly configured in the network. - Static Discovery Provides a manual method to reach an EWS controller by entering IP addresses that the AP uses to send a CAPWAP join request. - Hostname An alias for the AP, enabling the device to be uniquely identified on the network.
-(Default: EAP101; Range: 0-50 characters) - Enable Reset Button Enables the AP's hardware reset button.
+(Default: EAP101; Range: 1-63 ASCII characters.
+Only accepts A-Z, a-z, 0-9, and dash "-".) - Enable Reset Button Enables the AP's hardware reset button.
 (Default: Enabled) - Local Time The local time, given as day of week, month, time, year. - Number of boot retries The maximum number of bootup retries before switching to the next boot bank.
 (Range: 1-254; Default: 3) - MSP Mode Enables the Managed Service Provider (MSP) mode that prevents end-users from accessing and modifying most device settings from user-defined user accounts.
 Management access from "root" and "admin" accounts still provide full access to all device settings.
 (Default: Disabled) - With MSP mode enabled, service providers have the option of making specific wireless SSID settings available for user configuration by enabling the "Local Configurable" setting.
-See "Wireless Networks General Settings" on page 65. - LED Enable Enables the LED indicators on the AP.
-(Default: Enabled)
+See "Wireless Networks General Settings" on page 67. - LED Enable Enables the LED indicators on the AP.
+(Default: Enabled) - Language Selects the web interface language.
+(Options: English, Japanese; Default: English)